Gowri0707/trading-journal/README.md

 # trading-journal
-Application to store trade history of psrticular user
+Application to store trade history of particular user